MauriceBosch/Wordfeud/README.md

 # Wordfeud
-Wordfeud helper for Dutch dictionary built in Python
+Wordfeud helper for Dutch dictionary built in Python.
+It can easily be adjusted for other languages by replacing the dictionary file.